Trump says he will 'liberate' Los Angeles in speech to mark the 250th anniversary of the Army

 Before he spoke, Trump watched the U.S. Army demonstrate a missile strike, a helicopter assault and a building raid, a preview of the kind of show of American military might he's expected to display in the nation's capital for a massive military parade this weekend.

+“I think it’s going to be great," Trump told reporters at the White House earlier Tuesday.
+"We’re going to celebrate our country for a change.”

+As a backdrop to the parade, “No Kings Day” protests are planned across the country on Saturday to push back against what critics see as the administration's draconian policies.
+Trump said earlier Tuesday that there would be more immigration raids and that any additional protests would be met with even greater force.

-Fort Bragg, which is located near Fayetteville, North Carolina, serves as headquarters for U.S. Army Special Operations Command.
+Fort Bragg, which was briefly Fort Liberty and is located near Fayetteville, North Carolina, serves as headquarters for U.S. Army Special Operations Command.
 Highly trained units like the Green Berets and the 82nd Airborne are based there.

 The atmosphere resembled a state fair with military flair.
 Inflatable slides and attractions for children were set up in a field, with artillery, trucks and helicopters parked on another section of the lawn.
 Right outside the security checkpoint — but still on the base — two stands were selling Trump political hats, T-shirts and other paraphernalia.